FernandoBasso/dev-how-to/javascript/redux-getting-started-abramov/README.md

 Everything that changes in the application, whether the data and/or the UI state, is contained in the single object called the State (or The State Tree).

-02 Redux: Describing State Changes with Actions
+02 Describing State Changes with Actions
 -----------------------------------------------
 [Video Lesson 2](https://egghead.io/lessons/react-redux-describing-state-changes-with-actions)